 Care Partners and Cook County Higher Education are pleased to present a Lunch & Learn series designed to support aging well in Cook County!
-Presented on the fourth Wednesday of the month from noon to 1pm at Cook County Higher Education, these free Lunch & Learn classes feature speakers from area organizations like the Arrowhead Area Agency on Aging, The Hub/Cook County Senior Center, the Alzheimer’s Association of Northern MN, and more.
+Presented on the fourth Wednesday of the month from noon to 1pm at Cook County Higher Education, these free Lunch & Learn classes feature speakers from area organizations like Age-Friendly Cook County, AARP, North Shore Health, The MN Aging Eyes Initiative, and more!

 For many years Care Partners has provided support and companionship along the journey of aging in Cook County.
 With this initiative, we hope to help our friends and neighbors proactively address the joys and challenges of growing older with dignity, purpose – and perhaps a gentle dose of humor and camaraderie besides!

 Classes are offered online only in January, February and March.
 April through November you can join us online OR in person at Cook County Higher Education!
 Thanks to the generosity of individual donors and granting organizations, free lunch is provided for the first 25 people who register for in-person classes.

 Note: Care Partners Lunch & Learn series does not meet in December

 Wednesday, February 28 (ZOOM ONLY) – Cook County Housing: HRA & Older Adults

 Wednesday, March 27 (ZOOM ONLY) – Elder Fraud & Scams

 According to US Office for the Victims of Crime, fraud and scams aimed at older adults resulted in losses of more than $184 million in 2018.
 Many crimes go unreported because victims are scared, embarrassed, or don’t know who to call.
 March is Fraud Prevention Month, and our friends at AARP will be on hand to help us learn to proactively spot scams, and know what to do if we think we (or someone we know) may have been targeted.
 Click here to register!